onap/policy-parent/docs/pap/pap.rst

-   "Undeploy policy", "Undeploys a policy from the PDPs" "Policy Status", "Queries the status of all policies" "Policy deployment status", "Queries the status of all deployed policies" "PDP statistics", "Queries the statistics of PDPs" "Policy Audit", "Queries the audit records of policies"
+   "Undeploy policy", "Undeploys a policy from the PDPs" "Policy Status", "Queries the status of all policies" "Policy deployment status", "Queries the status of all deployed policies" "Policy Audit", "Queries the audit records of policies"

-1.2 DMaaP API
+1.2 KAFKA API
 -------------

-PAP interacts with the PDPs via the DMaaP Message Router.
-The messages listed in the following table are transmitted via DMaaP:
+PAP interacts with the PDPs via the kafka interface.
+The messages listed in the following table are transmitted via Kafka:

 .. csv-table::
    :header: "Message", "Direction", "Description"